Ernest Achey Loftus

-Lieutenant Colonel Ernest Achey Loftus (January 1884 − 7 July 1987) was a British soldier, teacher and diarist.
+Lieutenant Colonel Ernest Achey Loftus (January 1884 − 7 July 1987) was a British soldier, diarist and former headmaster of Barking Abbey School.
 He is noted as the world’s most durable diarist, having kept a detailed journal, with brief periods of omission, over 91 years, from 1896 to 1987.

 Early life

 Loftus was a Yorkshireman, born at Hull, January 1884.
 Educated at York and Trinity College Dublin, he came to Essex to teach in 1906, as fourth form master at Palmer’s Boys’ School, Grays.
 Joining the Territorial Force in 1910, Loftus was commissioned in 1912.
 He subsequently served as a captain at Gallipoli, Egypt and in France with the Essex Regiment.

 Teaching career

 Following the Great War 1914–1918, Loftus returned to education and held the headmastership of Barking Abbey School from 1922 to 1949.
 Here he published various books, including ‘Education and the Citizen’ (1935) and a family record of his wife’s antecedents – ‘The Descendants of Maxmilian Cole’ (1938).
 She was Elsie, daughter of a notable landowner and agriculturalist Allen Charles Cole of ‘Condovers’ farm at Low Street, West Tilbury, whom he had married in the village church, 1916.
 A short interval of renewed war service came with 1940, after which he resumed his headship at Barking, publishing (with H. F. Chettle) ‘A History of Barking Abbey’, 1954, where he also mentions his induction into the Cotswold Boys Club.

 Loftus was gazetted Lt.
 Col. in 1925, and in 1928 he was made an Officer of the Order of the British Empire (military division) and received the Territorial Decoration.
 In 1929 he was appointed Deputy Lieutenant for the county of Essex, serving for 46 years.
 In 1935 he was living at ‘Polwicks’, Low Street, West Tilbury.